Constructed language: Organic change

 When a constructed language has a community of speakers, especially a large population, it tends to evolve and hence loses its constructed nature.
-For example, Modern Hebrew and its pronunciation norms were developed from existing traditions of Hebrew, such as Mishnaic Hebrew and Biblical Hebrew following a general Sephardic pronunciation, rather than engineered from scratch, and has undergone considerable changes since the state of Israel was founded in 1948 (Hetzron 1990:693).
+For example, Modern Hebrew and its pronunciation norms were developed from existing traditions of Hebrew, such as Mishnaic Hebrew and Biblical Hebrew following a general Sephardic pronunciation, rather than engineered from scratch, and has undergone considerable changes since the state of Israel was founded in 1948.
 However, linguist Ghil'ad Zuckermann argues that Modern Hebrew, which he terms "Israeli", is a Semito-European hybrid based not only on Hebrew but also on Yiddish and other languages spoken by revivalists.
 Zuckermann therefore endorses the translation of the Hebrew Bible into what he calls "Israeli".
 Esperanto as a living spoken language has evolved significantly from the prescriptive blueprint published in 1887, so that modern editions of the Fundamenta Krestomatio, a 1903 collection of early texts in the language, require many footnotes on the syntactic and lexical differences between early and modern Esperanto.

 Acceptance

 Proficient speakers of constructed languages are few and far between.
 For example, the Hungarian census of 2011 found 8,397 speakers of Esperanto, and the census of 2001 found 10 of Romanid, two each of Interlingua and Ido and one each of Idiom Neutral and Mundolinco.
 The Russian census of 2010 found that in Russia there were about 992 speakers of Esperanto (the 120th most common) and nine of the Esperantido Ido.

 According to Ethnologue, there are 200–2000 who speak Esperanto as a first language.

-d'Armond Speers, a member of the Klingon Language Institute, attempted to raise his son as bilingual; using both English and the constructed Klingon language.
+d'Armond Speers, a member of the Klingon Language Institute, attempted to raise his son as bilingual, using both English and the constructed Klingon language.